(2026) The BEST Battery-Powered Bluetooth speakers – 100% NO-BS Guide

 Yorkville EXM series – Best professional PA speakers

 Canadian-based Yorkville has released a whole array of awesome PA speakers for professional use.
-In their Excursion-series catalogue is:
+The main distinguisher is the battery powered subwoofer they offer which can be paired to with speakers for optimal placement and SQ.

 ProductDriversSPL PowerResponseWeightPrice